get-smooth/crypto-lib/doc/audits/SOW_cryptoexperts.md

 The library improves the previous most efficient implementation, while providing generic formulaes to implement other curves, such as ed25519 with the use of isogenies, or starkcurve.

  The  P256/secp256r1 is one of such primitive.
 The perimeter of the audit is restricted to the ECDSA verification function over P256 curve of the library.
-Used in conjonction with Account Abstraction, it allows to leverage the WebAuthn/Passkeys technology as a way to authenticate transactions on all EVM.
+Used in conjonction with Account Abstraction, it allows to leverage the WebAuthn/Passkeys technology as a way to authenticate transactions on all EVMs.

 ## Description